j19sch/j19sch.github.io/posts/2025/20250512-testing-as-three-stages-of-enquiry.md

 If I could tell you in detail what and how I would test upfront, I'd add those as requirements / acceptance criteria from the start.
 Then you could build it right/correct from the start, instead of having me test it afterwards. // if I can tell you what to test without exploring, it could have been a requirement if there would be no need for exploration/abduction, there would be no test engineers, only requirement engineers

-requirements are input for abduction, just like observation
+requirements are input for abduction, just like observation, or not

-it's not because it's in the requirements, that's how the software works
+it's not because it's in the requirements, that's how the software works start with behavior or start with code

-does abduction count when looking at requirements? yes, but is not software testing
+does abduction count when looking at requirements? yes, but is not software testing; it's requirements engineering?

 ## How many experiments do you need?